docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ## Find Nearest Neighbors
-Use `.find()` to find the nearest neighbors of a tensor.
-You can use `limit` argument to configurate how much `Doc` to return, and `search_field` argument to configurate the name of the field to search on.
+The `.find()` method is used to find the nearest neighbors of a tensor.
+You need to specify `search_field` that is used when performing the vector search.
+You can use `limit` argument to configurate how much `Doc` to return.

 ```python
 query = SimpleDoc(tensor=np.ones(128))